Skip to main content

 Country Chop

-Mixed meats, greens, vegetables cooked in palm oil - one-pot communal dish.
+Mixed meats, greens and vegetables cooked down in palm oil, a one-pot dish made for sharing.

 Allergens: